 Drug withdrawal, infectious diseases, and medical conditions related to addiction are typically covered by insurance companies at least partially if not entirely.
 Having a specific medical need will require that a more intensive approach is taken.
 A medical detoxification or inpatient service is necessary for treatment, and those medical needs will be fulfilled by these levels of treatment.
 When going to treatment for a substance use disorder that involves barbiturates, benzodiazepines, or alcohol will likely be covered because of the risk of deadly withdrawal.

 Evidence-based treatment is a series of therapies and methodologies proven credible and effective by science.
 These therapies can be used in a variety of settings.
 This is useful if an individual can participate in outpatient treatment rather than the traditional residential.
-These are considered more effective than alternative therapies such as yoga, equine therapy, and art therapy.
 While alternative options have helped many people, evidence-based treatments are backed by science and boast the highest percentages of successful results.
-Insurance companies want to see that a treatment center uses Cognitive Behavioral Therapy.
+Insurance companies want to see that a treatment center uses cognitive behavioral therapy.

-At Family Care Services, we offer in-depth care and provide a seamless transition from medical detox to ongoing addiction therapy.
+At Family Recovery Specialists, we offer in-depth care and provide a seamless transition from medical detox to ongoing addiction therapy.
 Our compassionate, professional team of doctors, clinicians, and staff will work to provide the resources, support, guidance to help you or your loved one take back your life from addiction.